Shubham-Sahoo/Image-Streaming-on-Raspberry-Pi/README.md

 Now you need to setup your system to subscribe the messages

-Open a terminal on your system
+Open a terminal on your system and do
 ```
 ifconfig
 ```
 Note the IP Address of your system of the format 10.42.YY.YY

-In the same terminal write
+In the same terminal execute
 ```
 export ROS_MASTER_URI=http://10.42.XX.XX(IP of Raspberry Pi):11311
 export ROS_IP=10.42.YY.YY(IP of your system)
 rosrun networking Subscriber
 ```
+If everything goes well, a window will pop up showing the video from the camera of RaspBerry Pi

+The second case can also be done just by reversing the operations of roscore on the machines.